burakozdamar/lammps2xyz/README.md

 Basic script to convert the output of LAMMPS to .xyz file to visualize in VMD

-* If using without the topology file modify the keys & items of the 'types' dictionary.
+* If using without the topology file,, modify the keys & items of the 'types' dictionary.

 ./read_lammps.py <input_filename> <output_filename>